morganmueller/Internet-Geographies/tutorials_guides/intro-to-javascript.md

 Boolean values can be applied to logical operators.

-- &&: AND operator.
+- `&&`: AND operator.
 True only if both values are true.
-- ||: OR operator.
+- `||`: OR operator.
 True if one or both values are true.
-- !: NOT operator.
+- `!`: NOT operator.
 True if statement is false.Boolean values can be applied to logical operators.

-- &&: AND operator.
-True only if both values are true.
-- ||: OR operator.
-True if one or both values are true.
-- !: NOT operator.
-True if statement is false.

 ### Arrays
 Arrays are special objects in JavaScript that store multiple values, and are defined by [square brackets].
 We've seen these before, and should be comfortable using them.
 You can refer to a specific value in an array using an index number (remember, it is 0-indexed).